CAPA

 Domain:

-Content Area: Professional Nursing Practice and Guidelines: Malignant Hyperthermia Association of the United States (MHAUS) guidelines/protocol Major: 5 Minor: F
+Content Area: Professional Nursing Practice and Guidelines: ACLS guidelines Major: 5 Minor: C

 Question of the Week